jabberzac/dungarmatic-discord/README.md

 1. Clone this repo somewhere
 1. cd to the folder
 1. `python3 -m pip install -r requirements.txt`
-1. Set environment variable with a Discord bot token, it is pinned in the `dunagrmatic-test` channel, ask astat for access to this channel if you are not admin
+1. Set environment variable with a Discord bot token, it is pinned in the `dungarmatic-test` channel, ask astat for access to this channel if you are not admin
 1. `python3 dungarmatic.py`
 1. Please keep all your testing to the 'dungarmatic-test' channel so as not to spam everyone
 1. You can have multiple Dungarmatics on the server (ie the main one and your dev one), just note that the normal Dungar might also respond to your commands